hellofatimad/cse15l-lab-reports/lab-report1.md

    It will work just the same, and you should be able to receive the same messages from the second step.

 In my case, I had to use my ucsd ieng6 account because the remote server closed the connection on its own when I was attempting to login on my cs15l account.
+My ucsd ieng6 account gave me the same output as what a cs15l account should get after connecting to a remote server.
 Thankfully, I had help from a TA, and at the end of section, I had to put down my information to request IT in order to fix my situation.
 I was told that it was an ADs problem, so IT will help.

    Hooray!
 You may go to part 3 and begin.